mjohnson324/MockDoc/README.md

 -----
 ## Next Steps: Future Directions for the Project

-Beyond completing the present features and improving the site's performance I intend to implement the following features in the near future.
+Beyond improving the site's performance I intend to implement the following features in the near future:

 **Fuzzy Searches**